lukaskon/Analyzing-Fungicide-Resistance-Data-in-R/README.md

 #read excel file as a data frame

-#Remember to change Year and CCR to character instead of numerical data
+#Remember to change Year and CCR to character instead of numerical data.
+Try to change others to characters if this is a problem later.

 BotrytisFSAR_framed <- data.frame(BotrytisFSAR)